M1 Abrams: Aiming

-The Abrams is equipped with a ballistic fire-control computer that uses user and system-supplied data from a variety of sources to compute, display, and incorporate the three components of a ballistic solution—lead angle, ammunition type, and range to the target—to accurately fire the main gun.
+The Abrams is equipped with a ballistic fire-control computer that uses user and system-supplied data from a variety of sources to compute, display, and incorporate the three components of a ballistic solution—lead angle, ammunition type, tube wear, propellant temperature, wind speed, air temperature, the relative motions of the target and the Abrams, and range to the target—to accurately fire the main gun.
 These three components are determined using a laser rangefinder, crosswind sensor, a pendulum static cant sensor, data concerning performance and flight characteristics of each specific type of round, tank-specific boresight alignment data, ammunition temperature, air temperature, barometric pressure, a muzzle reference system (MRS) that determines and compensates for barrel drop at the muzzle due to gravitational pull and barrel heating due to firing or sunlight, and target speed determined by tracking rate tachometers in the Gunner's or Commander's Controls Handles.

 All of these factors are computed into a ballistic solution and updated 30 times per second.
-The updated solution is displayed in the Gunner's or Tank Commander's field of view in the form of a reticle in both day and Thermal modes.
+The updated solution is displayed in the Gunner's or Tank Commander's field of view in the form of a reticle in both day and thermal modes.
 The ballistic computer manipulates the turret and a complex arrangement of mirrors so that all one has to do is keep the reticle on the target and fire to achieve a hit.
 Proper lead and gun tube elevation are applied to the turret by the computer, greatly simplifying the job of the gunner.

-The fire-control system uses this data to compute a firing solution for the gunner.
+The fire control system on the M1 and M1A1 variants is the Computing Devices Canada ballistic computer system.
+On the M1A2 the Fire Control Electronics Unit is manufactured by GDLS.
+The laser designator is a Hughes model.
+This fire control system uses this data to compute a firing solution for the gunner.
 The ballistic solution generated ensures a hit percentage greater than 95 percent at nominal ranges.
 Either the commander or gunner can fire the main gun.
 Additionally, the Commander's Independent Thermal Viewer (CITV) on the M1A2 can be used to locate targets and pass them on for the gunner to engage while the commander scans for new targets.